Nutrients in Fresh Flour vs. Refined Flour

 Refined flour reduces vitamins, minerals, and fiber by an average of 70-80%

 When it comes to nutrition, refined flour does not even come close to fresh flour in many ways.
-It loses nutrients from the bran and germ being separated out, has additional toxins (i.e. chlorine, bromine, iron, etc.) added back in, and then it oxidizes while sitting on the shelf.
-Refined flour's processing alone removes 20 of the key nutrients and only 5 are added back in synthetically (Source).
+It loses nutrients from the bran and germ being separated out, has additional toxins (i.e. chlorine, potassium bromine, iron, etc.) added back in, treated at a high temperature which deactivates enzymes, and then it oxidizes while sitting on the shelf.

 The Complete Book of Vitamins, says white flour reduces minerals, vitamins, and fiber by an average of 70-80%.
 This notable difference explains, at least in part, why Dr. Harvey Wiley (first head of what is now the FDA) tried to make white flour illegal.
 His intent was reportedly to use a 1906 Pure Food and Drug Law to classify refined and bleached flour products as "adulterated" foods; however, his efforts were stopped by powerful supporters of the flour processing industries. (source 1, 2).

-One powerhouse nutrient found in the wheat germ is Vitamin E, which has been said to support the body in fighting nearly every ailment/disease.
+Vitamin E is present in freshly milled flour and it has been said to support the body in fighting nearly every ailment/disease.
 As mentioned above, the Mayo Clinic, says it is important for "vision, reproduction, and the health of your blood, brain and skin".
 Further:

-• Studies have shown that vitamin E increases the desirable HDL cholesterol in women, and in men if they had low levels initially (Guthrie,1989).
+- Studies have shown that vitamin E increases the desirable HDL cholesterol in women, and in men if they had low levels initially (Guthrie,1989).

-• Animal studies have shown that vitamin E protects against free radicals released by the body when it is exposed to toxic chemicals (Guthrie,1989).
+- Animal studies have shown that vitamin E protects against free radicals released by the body when it is exposed to toxic chemicals (Guthrie,1989).

-• Vitamin E is used to treat intermittent claudication, which involves cramps in the calf muscles at night and extreme pain while walking (Guthrie,1989).
+- Vitamin E is used to treat intermittent claudication, which involves cramps in the calf muscles at night and extreme pain while walking (Guthrie,1989).

-• Vitamin E may also be helpful for fibrocystic breast disease (Guthrie,1989).
+- Vitamin E may also be helpful for fibrocystic breast disease (Guthrie,1989).

 Interested in reading more about the nutritional components of wheat?
 CLICK HERE